onixion/AlinSpace/README.md

 # Submodules

-The following list contains all submodules of AlinSpace:
+The following list contains all submodules for AlinSpace:

 - **AlinSpace.Web**: Docker container for the main **ASP.NET Core** application (private repository).
 - **AlinSpace.Web.ReverseProxy**: Docker container for the **NGINX** reverse proxy.